nowshad-hasan/cse-resources/notes/docker/docker.md

 Actually, in there `version` is the `actual tag`. `docker id` and `project name` is like naming convention.
 So, built command will be
 `docker build -t nowshad/redis:latest .` and run command will be `docker run nowshad/redis` - it will take `latest` tagged image by default.
 Or we can specify the version in the command like `docker run nowshad/redis:latest`.
 We can also build Dockerfile without `latest` or just blank, it will be automatically appended at last if we don't add it manually.

-**Note**: docker-id is long enough.
+**Note**: We may wonder then why `busybox` has no namespace before it?
+Actually these are popular community images, not belonged to anyone specific.
+That's why those are written like this. docker-id is long enough.
 We need not copy the entire thing.
 Just copy the first 8/10 characters so that Docker can distinguish it from other containers.

 #### Generate image from a container